Profile-Driven Co-Pilot

 Every approval, tool call, and file write is logged.
 Export to your SIEM.
 Reproduce any artifact from the memory snapshot.

-Prompts go from your machine directly to the LLM endpoint you configured. agenIT never proxies your code or stores your prompts.
+Prompts go from your machine directly to the LLM endpoint you configured.
+Octobus never proxies your code or stores your prompts.

 Built for teams that can't afford to leak code or trust opaque vendors.
 Every layer is local-first, inspectable, and consent-gated.